cunhapaulo/marpstyle/README.md

 | ![](img/plow_man.gif) | This set of styles (themes) were designed bearing mainly simplicity and beauty in mind as first class requirements.
 As the first theme (plato.css) got ready I decided to share.
 I hope sincerely you enjoy it and it comes to be useful to as many users as possible.
 More styles are due to come in a fashionable time. <br> <br> Stay tuned for more Marpstyle Themes! |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |

+# Marp

+All the themes here presented are destinated to be used with the [Marpit: Markdown slide deck framework](https://marpit.marp.app/markdown), created by [Yuki Hattori](https://github.com/yhatt), to whom I am very thankful.
+Take a look at [Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).

 # Available Themes

 ### Here you´ll find examples of the available themes. <br> Click on the picture to open a corresponding PDF example.